camunda/camunda-bpm-platform/spin/docs/user-guide/xml/mapping-xml.md

 </customer>
  ```

- to an instance of `Customer` as follows:
+ to an instance of `Customer` in the following way:

 ```java
 import static org.camunda.spin.Spin.XML;